Spectrally-Guided Diffusion Noise Schedules: Method

 \subsection{Conditioning and guidance interval}

 Our noise schedules require only two minor modifications to SiD2~\cite{sid2} for maximum performance.
 The baseline conditions the denoiser on the logSNR using FiLM~\cite{film}, so it is aware of the noise level.
-Since we have a different noise schedule for each image, more information in needed to fully determine the schedule.
-We also condition on minimum and maximum logSNR per image, making $c=(y, \lambda_M(t; x_0), \lambda_M(0; x_0), \lambda_M(1; x_0))$ in \cref{eq:loss,eq:cfg}.
-SiD2 defined the classifier-free guidance interval~\cite{kynkaanniemi2024applying} in terms of logSNR, whereas, for similar reasons, we define it based on $t$. \Cref{sec:ablations} shows the effect of these changes. \cref{alg:training,alg:sampling} summarize our training and sampling methods.
+Since we have a different noise schedule for each image, more information is needed to fully determine the schedule.
+We additionally condition on minimum and maximum logSNR per image, making $c=(y, \lambda_M(t; x_0), \lambda_M(0; x_0), \lambda_M(1; x_0))$ in \cref{eq:loss,eq:cfg}.

+SiD2 defined the classifier-free guidance interval~\cite{kynkaanniemi2024applying} in terms of logSNR, whereas, for similar reasons, we define it based on $t$. \Cref{sec:ablations} shows the effect of these changes, \cref{alg:training,alg:sampling} summarize our training and sampling methods, \cref{app:architecture} provides more details.